ALIRE-HES-SO/llm-sft-workshop/README.md

 #### HuggingFace CLI login

 Create a [HuggingFace](https://huggingface.co) account.
-Then go to Profile &#8594; Acces Tokens, create a new token and copy it.
+Then go to Profile &#8594; Acces Tokens, create a new token with `READ` permissions and copy it.

 Then run the following command: